JohnniOstergaard/HDL-designs/README.md

   This repository is a bunch of HDL code for use across projects.

 ## Organization
-  This repository contains projects separated in subfolders under the top level and named after the Content list title.
+  This repository contains projects separated in subfolders under the top level and named after the Content list title.<br>
-  Each project folder contains the a **Design.VHDL, Testbench.VHDL, Design.Tcl**
+  Each project folder contains the a **Design.VHDL, Testbench.VHDL, Design.Tcl**<br>
   The Tcl file may save you time if you using a simulation tool like Altera ModelSim.

 ## Contents